Vamping (from vampire) is a new slang for staying up all night - especially on the phone.

 Every minute of our kids’ sleep is taking dollars out of their pocket.

-The industry doesn’t like it, and spends billions to make sure sleep loses the competition.
+The industry spends billions to make sure sleep loses the competition.
 The arsenal of persuasive design techniques to keep users glued to their screens works best on the subconscious of the young.
 They are powerless to resist the mind control – as long as that phone is in their hands, user engagement is guaranteed.

 Adolescent brain is immature.
 The gas pedal of emotions is pressed to the floor, but the breaks of rationality are still under construction.
 Self-control software has no hard drive in the head of a teenager – their prefrontal cortex is not fully grown until the age of 25.